JoaoFilipeResende/Item-Recovery-Problem-ALNS/README.md

-# Item-Recovery-Problem-ALNS
+# Item Recovery Problem - ALNS
-This repository contains the source code for an ALNS-based optimization technique for the "Item Recovery Problem", which is an optimization problem where an AUV with a maximum carry weight must visit multiple sites and recover items (i.e. bring them to a "base site") of different weights.
+This repository contains the source code for an ALNS-based optimization technique for the "Item Recovery Problem", which is an optimization problem where an autonomous underwater vehicle (AUV) with some given maximum carrying capacity must visit multiple sites and recover items (i.e. bring them to the "base site") with different "weights".

 Report: [Item Recovery Problem
 An ALNS-based Approach](https://github.com/rereee3/Item-Recovery-Problem-ALNS/blob/master/report/report.pdf)